 The rewards from this strategy are vast.
 First, it gives you permission to market to the market.
 Marketing is a tit for tat arrangement and you have to give before you can receive.
 Next, it encourages the market to spread the word about you so more people join your social networking sites.
 This expands your communication network to make every communication effort more successful.

-- Don’t enforce registration to get to information
+- Enforce registration to get the information